mrscee/cloud-engineering-journal-2026/logs/week-02/week-02-takeaway.md

 The Snow Family is about **physical data transport**, whereas DataSync is about **network-based sustained transfer**, and the Autodesk case made that distinction clear.

+## AWS Application Discovery Service (ADS) — My Takeaways

+**Mental Model:**
+Think of ADS as an **inventory + dependency scanner** for data centers.
+It surfaces what exists, what talks to what, and what needs to move together so you don’t break anything during migration.

+**What it is:**
+A tool used to automatically identify and map on-premises applications, servers, and dependencies prior to migration.

+**Why it exists (real-world):**
+Enterprises often have legacy environments with:
+- tribal knowledge
+- undocumented dependencies
+- multiple data centers
+- staff turnover
+- acquired systems
+- aging infrastructure

+ADS helps answer practical migration questions such as:
+- What applications are running?
+- What systems depend on each other?
+- What needs to move together?
+- What can be retired or modernized?

+This prevents migration failures caused by missing dependencies (e.g., moving a billing app but forgetting its SQL database or file share).

+**Use Case Summary:**
+ADS reduces migration risk by replacing tribal knowledge with actual dependency mapping.

+---

+## AWS Application Migration Service (MGN) — My Takeaways

+**Mental Model:**
+MGN is the **lift-and-shift conveyor belt** that moves applications as-is into AWS with minimal downtime, before anyone starts modernizing, refactoring, or containerizing them.

+**What it is:**
+AWS’s managed **lift-and-shift (rehost)** migration service that moves applications to AWS **as-is**, without requiring code changes or refactoring.

+**Why companies use it:**
+- least disruptive migration path
+- lowest business risk
+- supports legacy and monolithic systems
+- avoids rewriting during migration
+- maintains uptime during transfer phase

+**How migration works conceptually:**
+1. **Initial Sync** — copies full server image to AWS
+2. **Continuous Replication** — streams deltas while users keep working
+3. **Cutover Window** — short maintenance window for final sync + traffic switch
+4. **Validation** — verify app behavior in AWS
+5. **Decommission** — retire on-prem systems when safe

+**Zero Downtime Note:**
+Users can continue using the application during replication; only the final cutover requires a brief coordinated window.

+**Why modernization waits until after migration:**
+- reduces complexity and failure points
+- isolates variables (move first, change later)
+- respects compliance & business continuity
+- enables CI/CD + DevOps practices once in AWS

+---

+## AWS Migration Hub — Quick Notes

+**Mental Model:**
+Migration Hub is the **project dashboard** for migrations.
+It doesn’t perform the migration — it shows **status, progress, and inventory** across tools.

+**What it does:**
+- tracks migration tasks across multiple tools
+- aggregates inventory + status into one view
+- helps coordinate cutovers and workload movement

+**What it doesn’t do:**
+- does not move data
+- does not run cutovers
+- does not modernize workloads

+**Who benefits from it:**
+- architects
+- project managers
+- cloud onboarding teams
+- stakeholders who need visibility

+Migration Hub is especially useful on multi-server or multi-app migration projects where coordination matters.

+---

+### Who Performs the Migration?

+Depending on the customer, migrations may be executed by:
+- **AWS ProServe** — for large/complex migrations
+- **AWS Partners (SI/MSP)** — consulting or managed service providers
+- **The Customer** — internal IT/cloud teams using AWS tooling

+---

+### Who Handles Post-Migration Maintenance?

+Operational responsibility typically falls into:
+- **Customer-Owned Model** — customer manages access, lifecycle, retrieval, compliance, etc.
+- **Partner-Managed MSP Model** — MSP handles operational tasks on customer’s behalf
+- **AWS Enterprise Support / ProServe** — advisory + support, but not day-to-day data operations

+> Note: AWS provides the infrastructure platform, not traditional MSP-style operations.